gobstones/.github/profile/README.md

 * a _programming environment_, integrating both the didactics and the language.

-Those 3 elements grew up along time, usually with rich interrelationships between them The name **Gobstones** was initially used for the programming language, but as the language was concieved with a particular didactics in mind, the same name was used also for that didactics proposal.
+Those 3 elements grew up along time, usually with rich interrelationships between them The name **Gobstones** was initially used for the programming language, but as the language was conceived with a particular didactics in mind, the same name was used also for that didactics proposal.
 The programming environment always was named with a different name (usually containing also the name **Gobstones** in it), depending on the different implementations and the technologies used for that.
 The current version used web technologies, and for that reason it is called **GobstonesWeb**.
 However, most people use the name **Gobstones** _also_ to refer to the environment.